FUB-HCC/WhiteBoard-Implementation-Examples/README.md

 Creates multiple Client-Threads to connect to the server and create Shapes on the Whiteboard in a while-loop, to test the server, whit 40 Threads the CPU is quickly above 30%.

 ## 6. Simple UI
-Contains an `index.html` file that can be opened in any browser, CSS-styles, and javascript that creates and deletes HTML-elements.
+Contains an `index.html` file, that can be opened in any browser, CSS-styles `ccc/styles.css` where the shape classes are defined, and javascript `js/scripts.js` that creates and deletes HTML-elements.
 The JavaScript Code builds the shapes inside the HTML-document and saves the whiteboard in the browsers localStorage before unloading the page.
 So that the previous state is recreated upon browser reloads.

 ## 7. WebExample
+The Whiteboard implimentation uses the [express](https://www.npmjs.com/package/express) module on the server-side, to create a file server that destiburtes the static file to its clients from the public folder.
+To have a constistent state of the Whiteboard across clients the server establishes socket connections.
+To transmit messages over the WebSocket-protocal we use the module [socket.io](https://www.npmjs.com/package/socket.io) which takes care of the underlaying protocol so that we can easily define new types of socket messages and how they are handled.

+For the css styling we use [bulma](https://bulma.io/) that has well designed components.

+The Server handles the following socket messages:      `"connection", "disconnect", "create shape", "create shape", "move shape"`.

+The Clients handle:
+`"whiteboard", "new user", "user disconnected", "create shape", "delete shape", "move shape", "refresh"`.
 To test the Whiteboard Web-Application, first install the npm package-manager and nodeJS:
+For Linux-Systems:
+    `sudo apt install nodejs`
-Linux: `sudo apt install nodejs & sudo apt install npm`.
+    `sudo apt install npm`

-Install dependencies with: `npm install`, create the CSS-files: `npm run css-build` and then run the server: `npm run start`.
+Install dependencies:
+    `npm install`
+Create the CSS-files:
+    `npm run css-build`
+Run the server:
+    `npm run start`

 Checkout the Whiteboard at http://localhost:5000/.

-The Server handles the following socket messages: `"connection", "disconnect", "create shape", "create shape", "move shape"`.
-The Clients handle: `"whiteboard", "new user", "user disconnected", "create shape", "delete shape", "move shape", "refresh"`.